 I think Sperber is too harsh, but the principle is accurate: if you aren’t in school to learn and develop your intellect—and most students in most schools aren’t, as Sperber shows—you probably won’t understand your professors and their motivations.
 But they will understand yours.
 Academics are a disproportionately small percentage of the student population at most schools but an extraordinary large proportion of grad students and professors.

 Another book, Paying for the Party: How College Maintains Inequality, describes how many universities have evolved two or more tracks, but those tracks are mostly concealed from the students.
-One track is primarily academic, with hard and often technical majors that are highly demanding and that usually lead to developing important skills.
-The other is primarily social, and leaves students with fewer skills but lots of time to party.
-The latter track works reasonably well, or is at least not catastrophic, for students from wealthy and/or well-connected families that can get intellectually weak, low-skill students jobs upon graduating with a dubious degree and four years of intense partying.
+One track is primarily academic, with hard, usually technical, majors that are highly demanding and that usually lead to developing important skills.
+The other track is primarily social and leaves students with fewer skills but lots of time to party.
+The latter track works reasonably well, or is at least not catastrophic, for students from wealthy and/or well-connected families that can get intellectually weak, low-skill students jobs upon graduation—even graduation with a dubious degree and four years of intense partying.
 The party/social track doesn’t work well for students with poorer or disconnected families.
 The more time I spend in the system the more apparent the two tracks become—and the more I wish students were explicitly told about them.

 Requirements for Undergraduates